 The Hospice provides palliative care for those people whose illness cannot be cured but who nevertheless require intervention from time to time, to limit the impact of the illness.

 Many people believe that due to the nature of its services, hospices are sad, depressing places but Halton Haven Hospice is a surprisingly happy place which focuses on the person not just their illness.
 Staff make sure they spend time with patients and their families and often build truly special relationships.

 Halton Haven Hospice relies on the support of the community.
-Each year it costs in access of £2,000,000 to maintain our services, over half of which we need to raise through voluntary contributions.
+Each year it costs in access of £2m to maintain its services, over half of which has to be raised through voluntary contributions.

-Support from local businesses is integral to keep Halton Haven Hospice functioning in the community.
-Anthony’s Travel work closely with the Hospice and provide us with a phenomenal amount of support not only financially but also through time and effort to help us to achieve successful fundraising events & campaigns.
+Support from local businesses is integral to keep Halton Haven Hospice functioning in the community and Anthony’s Travel s closely with the Hospice and provides them with a phenomenal amount of support not only financially but also through time and effort to help the organisation to achieve successful fundraising events and campaigns.

 The Mark Gorry Foundation was founded in 2009 by Mark and Leah Gorry with the support of their closest family and friends.

 Mark had been battling testicular cancer for 9 months and wanted to offer help and advice around the signs and symptoms of testicular cancer and promote self examination, as well as raise one million pounds for Clatterbridge Centre of Oncology and supporting charities, as a thank you for the care they gave him through his illness.